Our latkeh feast

-Every Hanukkah the kids bring the grandchildren over, bright eyed, full of mischief, and hungry for those potato pancakes.
-I start frying and freezing a couple of days ahead because I want to be at the table with my family, not standing in the kitchen while the gang is fressing.* To assuage the conscience over a dinner of basically fried potatoes, I set down a big tossed salad on the table first, like the varied Rambam Salad.
+Every Hanukah the grandchildren come over, bright eyed, full of mischief, and hungry for those potato pancakes.
+I start frying and freezing a couple of days ahead because I want to enjoy the feast with my family, instead of standing in the kitchen while the gang is fressing.* To assuage the conscience over a dinner of basically fried potatoes, I set down a big tossed salad on the table first, like the varied Rambam Salad.

 Latkehs are easy to make if you have a food processor.
-I think of my Russian foremothers who grated the potatoes and onions by hand and feel respect for those long-ago ladies bent over a box grater, weeping onion tears and sometimes cutting their fingers.
+I think of my Russian fore-mothers who grated the potatoes and onions by hand, and feel respect for those long-ago ladies bent over a box grater, weeping onion tears and sometimes cutting their fingers.
 They say that those women, tried by hard lives, never allowed themselves the luxury of tears except when grating onions gave them an excuse to weep.
 I have a far more comfortable existence than those ladies of a hundred years ago, but I still cry when I take the onions out of the food processor.
-Some things are inevitable.
+Some things don’t change.

 In fact, the whole latkeh process, except for the electrically managed grating, is done pretty much as my great-grandmother did it.
 The grated mass still has to be squeezed out by hand.
 I still mix the batter with a spoon.
 And there’s no way to fry a latkeh that I know of, except by dropping the batter into hot oil.

 I wonder what kind of oil my great-grandmother would have used, back in the Ukraine 150 years ago.
 I choose sunflower seed oil, but any good-quality, neutral-tasting oil does well.
 You must keep the windows open while you’re frying, or the odor of fried onions and potatoes will linger in the house for hours.
-I’ve woken up in the middle of the night hungry after a latkeh feast, because the appetizing odor lingered and tickled and suggested I eat.
-Which I’m glad to say I resisted.
-Anyway, all the latkehs had long been devoured.
+I’ve woken up in the middle of the night hungry after a Hanukah feast, because the appetizing smell lingered and tickled and made me dream of golden latkehs topped with sour cream.

-What potatoes to use?
 American recipes call for Russet potatoes, but we have other varieties in Israel.
 I use a thin-skinned red variety available in all our markets.
-I also don’t peel potatoes for latkehs; I think it an unnecessary step if they’re well scrubbed and defects have been pared away.
+I also don’t peel potatoes for latkehs; I think it’s not necessary if they’re well scrubbed and defects have been pared away.

 To keep your latkehs crisp, you must squeeze the grated mass of potatoes and onions in a kitchen towel or strong paper towels.
 And I mean squeeze.
 Use a towel with a loose weave to get the most juice out.
 Spread half the raw mass out in a plump snake in the middle of the towel.
 Then fold the edges of the towel over and squeeze like you’ve never squoze before.

 Once your batter is mixed, use a 1/4-cup measuring cup to drop it into the hot oil.
-Then, and this is important, use the bottom of the measuring cup or a spatula to flatten the latkeh out so it spreads out thinly.
+Then, and this is important, use the bottom of the measuring cup, or a spatula, to flatten the latkeh out so it spreads out thinly.
 You want your latkehs flat; a plump latkeh may remain underdone inside.
 Depending on the size of your skillet, fry two or three at a time, no more.
 Space around the latkehs helps keep them crisp.
 I often keep two skillets going to accommodate the demand from the dining room.
 I find that a large spoon lifts the latkehs out of the skillet without breaking it, which a spatula tends to do.

-This is the way to do it: pre-heat the oven to 200º C – 400º F. About 10 minutes before you intend to serve, take the frozen latkehs out of the freezer and layer them onto a baking sheet.
+This is the way to reheat latkehs: pre-heat the oven to 200º C – 400º F. About 10 minutes before you intend to serve, take the frozen latkehs out of the freezer and layer them onto a baking sheet.
 They take five minutes to heat up, and taste as fresh as when taken out of the oil.

-An advantage of reheating is that you leave some of the oil behind.
+An advantage of reheating is that some of the oil is left behind.

 Now bring on the sour cream and applesauce.
 Or maple syrup, as below.
 And happy Hanukah!